Kearns

 Educational outcomes in Kearns fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.4%, significantly lower than Greater Sydney's average of 38.0%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 13.0%, followed by postgraduate qualifications (3.6%) and graduate diplomas (1.8%).
-Vocational credentials are also prominent, with 38.7% of residents aged 15+ holding such qualifications, including advanced diplomas (11.1%) and certificates (27.6%).
+Bachelor degrees are the most common at 13.0%, followed by postgraduate qualifications (3.6%) and graduate diplomas (1.8%).
+Vocational credentials are prevalent, with 38.7% of residents aged 15+ holding them.
+Advanced diplomas account for 11.1% and certificates for 27.6%.

-Educational participation is high, with 28.4% of residents currently enrolled in formal education.
-This includes 10.6% in primary education, 8.2% in secondary education, and 4.1% pursuing tertiary education.
+Educational participation is high at 28.4%, including 10.6% in primary education, 8.2% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education